What Are Cataracts?

 See Clearly And Cataract-Free

 If you are experiencing symptoms of cataracts, like blurred vision, difficulty driving at night, or seeing halos or starbursts around lights, consider visiting us at Eye Specialists of Napa Valley.
-Our skilled team of ophthalmologists will evaluate you for cataracts.
+Our skilled team of ophthalmologists will evaluate and see if you would benefit from eye cataract treatment.
 For more information about cataract surgery or to schedule a consultation with one of our board-certified ophthalmologists, contact our Napa, CA ophthalmology office today.